 Pelican Soft Cooler: Keeping Food And Drink Fresh For Days

 Looking for the perfect overland companion for your provisions?
 Pelican’s adventure-ready lightweight soft coolers are an ideal alternative to cumbersome hard top options.
-Available in 12, 24, and 48-can sizes, each Pelican Soft Cooler is not only extremely durable, waterproof, and leakproof but are able to hold ice for up to 72 hours – keeping all perishable items fresh for days at a time.
+Available in 12, 24, and 48-can sizes, each Pelican Soft Cooler is not only extremely durable, waterproof, and leakproof but its able to hold ice for up to 72 hours – keeping all perishable items fresh for days at a time.

 HiCONSUMPTION'S DAILY NEWSLETTER